 Detoxification Treatment for Addiction

 Addressing a mental health condition and a substance abuse problem simultaneously involves weaning the patient off whatever drug or alcohol they are using, a process known as detoxification.
 This can be very uncomfortable and should not be attempted without careful, hands-on supervision by medical professionals, who can administer carefully prescribed anti-anxiety medication or antidepressants (if necessary) to ease the process as much as possible.

 The following are the programs that are available after the detoxification phase:

 To address both issues, therapy should follow detox treatment.
 Cognitive behavioral therapy is a very popular option for this stage of treatment, as the patient will learn to recognize the patterns of thought and behavior that previously triggered a depressive attack or substance abuse; only now, they would be taught healthier and better ways of dealing with those triggers.
 Cognitive behavioral therapy does not guarantee that a patient will never feel depressed again, but it offers tools and skills to use to reduce the frequency, the potency, and the length of future depressive attacks.
-Depression can be an insidious disease, but there’s no reason anybody should have to abide with a lifetime of mental and emotional suffering.
+Depression can be an insidious disease, but there’s no reason anybody should have to abide by a lifetime of mental and emotional suffering.

-Circle of Hope is here to help you understand why you feel the way you do, and to answer any questions you have about depression treatment.
+Circle of Hope is here to help you understand why you feel the way you do and to answer any questions you have about depression treatment.